maxpowel/sensorflow/README.md

 About Sensorflow
 ----------------
-This library is an sensor plug and play for Arduino.
+This library is a sensor plug and play for Arduino.
 There are a lot of sensors and every sensor has it own library.
 If you have a lot of sensors, you will have tons of initizalization and configuration code.
 And every of these sensors has a different way to use so you need write different code for every one of these sensors.
 That